strengthsynth/strengthsynth.github.io/_posts/2021-07-17-MentalAspect.md

 <br/>

-So how would this look ‘dissociative coping strategy’ work when your legs are on fire during a training session?
+So how would this ‘dissociative coping strategy’ work when your legs are on fire during a training session?

 <br/>

   * You could direct your attention to how your arms or other body part feels.
   <br/>

   * You could find something in the room/outdoors to place your focus on instead.
   <br/>

   * You could think about how good you will feel once the session is over or once you've achieved your goals.
   <br/>

   * It's a little less meditative in nature, but you could also continue chatting to your chatty trainer and get lost in conversation (as long as you still have enough focus on completing the task the correct way).
   <br/>

  <br/>

  Now obviously it’s not as black and white as using either ‘associative coping strategies’ or ‘dissociative coping strategies’, as there is lots of variability and fluidity in what you may think or focus on during physical activity.
 However, I think it offers a nice little framework for the fact that people may need to find their own way of focusing within physical activity and not necessarily ‘embrace the burn’ which seems to be a firmly held belief in the fitness community of how to deal with uncomfortable sensations during exercise.